--Septic systems are suitable (in general) only for lower density residential development and are not able to handle dense single family or multifamily developments.
+Treatment of sewage produced in residences is handled either by a centralized sewer treatment plant or by septic systems.
+Outside of incorporated cities, there are severe limitations regarding the availability of sanitary sewer service, thereby requiring most new residential developments in the county to provide septic systems to treat waste.
+Septic systems are suitable (in general) only for lower-density residential development and are not able to handle dense single-family or multifamily developments.
 This is a significant constraint to the production of housing in rural areas and is a major factor in determining the location of future residential growth.

 The majority of new residential development in the unincorporated area will occur in the Mountain House community, which has constructed and/or planned adequate water and wastewater service for the development of 15,700 dwelling units over 20 years.
-The following describes the capacity for areas service districts in_the unincorporated county that were determined to have residential capacity to meet the RHNA.
+The following describes the capacity for areas in the unincorporated county.